dcaliskan777/School_District_Analysis/README.md

 ### In terms of scores by spending

+In the following figure, the results by spending ranges before and after replacement are demonstrated.

 ![](./resources/spending.png)

+There is a little change in only one range which is $631-$645, this is because THS takes place in this range.
+In all other ranges all resulsts are the same before and after replacement.

 ### In terms of scores by size

+In the following figure, the results by size before and after replacement are demonstrated.

 ![](./resources/size.png)

+There is a little change in only one size which is medium (1000-1999), in fact THS has 1635 students takes place in this size.
+In all other sizes all resulsts are the same before and after replacement.

 ### In terms of scores by school type

+Since THS is a charter school there is small change in the result of charter schools.
+In the district schools there is no change before and after replacement.
+This can be observed in the following table:

 ![](./resources/type.png)

 ## Summary